Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions

 \subsection{Background and Our Setting}

 \paragraph*{General Framework.} Let $P$ be the data distribution on $\RR^d$.
-Given data $\{x_i\}_{i=1}^n$ sampled from the data distribution $P$, the first step of diffusion-based modeling involves gradually transforming the data distribution into white noise by a forward SDE:
+Given data $\{x_i\}_{i=1}^n$ sampled from the data distribution $P$, the first step of SGM involves gradually transforming the data distribution into white noise by a forward SDE:

 We use $p_t(x)$ to denote the density of $x_t$.
 In particular, $p_T$ is close to the white noise distribution $\cN(0,I_d)$.
 Then $x_t$ also satisfies the reverse SDE

 where $\tilde{w}_t$ is backward Brownian motion \cite{Anderson1982ReversetimeDE}.
 For convenience, we rewrite the reverse SDE \eqref{backward} in a forward version by switching time direction $t \rightarrow T -t$: